vestrel00/contacts-android/howto/howto-query-data-sets.md

 ## Profile data

 The `DataQuery` API also supports querying the Profile (device owner) contact data.
-To get an instance of this API for Profile queries,
+To get an instance of this API for Profile data queries,

 ```kotlin
 val profileDataQuery = Contacts(context).profile().data().query()